The 10 Business Types With The Lowest Profit Margins

-What is Profit Margin?
+What is a Profit Margin Formula?

 When a company sells its products or services, some costs are associated directly with the production and total sales of those products.
 These are known as the cost of goods sold (COGS).
-Subtracting the COGS from revenues leads to gross profits.
+Subtracting the COGS from total revenues leads to gross profits.
 Dividing the gross profits by the revenues yields the gross profit margin.

 Companies may differ in how they define these profit margins.
 For instance, a service-based business may not define its cost of goods sold the same as a manufacturing company.
-It may deal directly with operating profits and net profits.

-The Businesses With The Lowest Profit Margins
+10 Businesses With The Lowest Profit Margins

 1. Lawn and Garden Supply Stores